OSGeoLabBp/tutorials/english/data_processing/README.rst

 GNU Octave is an open source high-level interpreted language, primarily intended for numerical computations.
-The syntax of the Octave program is quite similiar to Matlab, you can easy port programs between GNU Octave and Matlab.
+The syntax of the Octave program is quite similiar to MATLAB, you can easy port programs between GNU Octave and MATLAB (see the table at the end of this page.

 Samples were tested on Linux and Google colab, but should run on other environments, too.